ISTJ

 Potential development areas for ISTJs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take the MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 ISTJs and stress

-- Challenge yourself to learn something new from a friend or co-worker.
+- Challenge yourself to learn something new from a friend or colleague.
+This keeps your mind sharp and will help you manage stress when new situations arise.

-- If you simply can’t get accommodate a new routine or change to your schedule, it’s okay to set up boundaries.
-Send calendar invites, block off portions of your day for uninterrupted work, and politely decline suggestions for new ways of doing things if you prefer your own approach.
+- Remind others of your boundaries.
+If you can’t accommodate a new routine or change your schedule, that’s OK.
+Send calendar invites, block off portions of your day for uninterrupted work, and politely decline suggestions from others if you prefer your own approach.